Lumiform

 In general, though, generators in most industries would need preventive maintenance at least once a year, or after around 400 hours of use.

-Essential tasks for generator maintenance
+Important tasks for generator maintenance

 Wherever electricity is involved, care must be taken.
 Before starting maintenance work, a power generator must first be switched off.
 In addition, the spark plug connector should always be disconnected.
 In addition, original parts should always be used, which are suitable for the respective generator, otherwise it can lead to significant damage.

 Maintenance work can and should be done internally at regular intervals, especially if the generator is frequently in use.
-This work is primarily about extending the service life:
+This work is primarily about extending the service life.

 Run the generator